Panitumumab (Vectibix®) is a targeted therapy drug. It is used to treat bowel cancer that has spread to other parts of the body.

-If you have severe skin problems, your doctor may suggest a longer time between treatments or a lower dose of panitumumab.
+If you have severe skin problems, your doctor may suggest waiting a longer time between treatments or a lower dose of panitumumab.

 Risk of infection

 This treatment can reduce the number of white blood cells in your blood.
 These cells fight infection.
 If the number of white blood cells is low, you are more likely to get an infection.
 A low white blood cell count is sometimes called neutropenia.

 - your temperature goes over 37.5°C (99.5°F)

-- you suddenly feel unwell, even if your temperature is normal
+- you suddenly feel unwell, even with a normal temperature

-- you have symptoms of an infection.
+- you have symptoms of an infection

 Symptoms of an infection include:

-- feeling shivery
+- feeling shivery and shaking

 - a sore throat